lizmat/articles/dont-fear-the-grepper-2.md

 say (1..10).grep( any(@targets) ); # (the two values picked)
 ```
 ## Conclusion
 This concludes the second part of the introduction to the `grep` method.
 This refined the functionality of `grep` by introducing the concept of "smart-matching".
-And also introduced the concept of the superposition of values, aka "junctions".
+And also introduced the concept of "Normalization Form Grapheme" as well as the concept of the superposition of values, aka "junctions".

 Questions and comments are always welcome.
 You can also drop into the [#raku-beginner](https://web.libera.chat/?channel=#raku-beginner) channel on Libera.chat, or on Discord if you'd like to have more immediate feedback.